Isotonic propensity score matching

 \section{Introduction}

 In both randomized experiments and observational studies, matching estimators are widely used to estimate treatment effects.
 This paper proposes a novel one-to-many propensity score matching method of the average treatment effect (ATE), where the propensity score is assumed to be monotone increasing in the exogenous covariate and is estimated by the isotonic regression.
-Our matching scheme is exact, i.e., for an outcome $Y$, treatment $W$, covariate $X$, and sample of size $N$, the matched set for the $i$-th unit is defined as
+Our matching scheme is exact, i.e., for the outcome $Y$, the binary treatment $W$, the covariate $X$, and a sample of size $N$, the matched set for the $i$-th unit is defined as

-where $\tilde{p}(\cdot)$ is a uniformly consistent isotonic estimator developed in Section \ref{subsec:Uniformly-consistent-isotonic}.
+where $\tilde{p}(\cdot)$ is a uniformly consistent isotonic estimator of the propensity score developed in Section \ref{subsec:Uniformly-consistent-isotonic}.
 For multi-dimensional covariates $X$, we employ a monotone index model and consider the matched set: